If you made any changes in Pure these will be visible here soon.

 Overview

-Dr Njoku completed his post-graduate medical training in internal medicine in the Yorkshire and Humber Deanery, attaining membership (by examination) of the Royal College of Physicians of the United Kingdom (MRCP).
-He subsequently commenced specialist training in Clinical Oncology with the Royal College of Radiologists.
-He has a Masters in Public Health and Health Services Research from Newcastle University, funded by the Commonwealth Scholarship Commision and a Post Graduate Certificate in Health Research from the University of Leeds, funded by the NIHR.
-He has now completed a Doctorate in Cancer Sciences at the University of Manchester on a CRUK funded Clinical Research Fellowship and was awarded the Edgar Gentilli prize for the best piece of original work in gynaecological oncology by the UK Royal College of Obestetricians and Gynaecologists.
+Dr Njoku completed his post-graduate training in general internal medicine in the Yorkshire and Humber deanery, attaining membership (by examination) of the Royal College of Physicians of the United Kingdom (MRCP), following which, he was awarded the prestigious National Institute for Health Research Academic Clinical Fellowship in Oncology.
+He has a Master's in Public health and Health Services Research from Newcastle University, funded by the Commonwealth Scholarship Commision, and a Post-graduate Certificate in Health Research from the University of Leeds.

 Expertise related to UN Sustainable Development Goals